sassygrody/JSgrcoerylist/README.md

 Focus on writing solid OOJS in this challenge.
 Make sure your code isn't too tightly coupled to a particular DOM layout.

-### Fork the Fiddle

-Fork the [JSFiddle for the Grocery List](http://jsfiddle.net/openspectrum/q6jhR/).
+### Source folder

 All of the HTML and CSS has been written, you only need to add your own jQuery (and jQuery UI) flavored JavaScript.

 ### Model Items and Lists

 Your job is to figure out how to model each of the components of this application and to provide an elegant, object-oriented solution.

-When you are finished, the behavior should work like this:
+When you are finished, the behavior should work like [this](http://www.youtube.com/embed/762iZEIsvVU?rel=0):

-<iframe width="640" height="480" src="http://www.youtube.com/embed/762iZEIsvVU?rel=0" frameborder="0" allowfullscreen></iframe>

 Notice the features in play here: